Ayushgaur26/Hotel-Management-System-GUI/README.md

-# Hotel-Management-System-GUI
-A simple Java-based Hotel Management System with a graphical user interface (GUI) built using Swing.
+"A simple Java-based Hotel Management System with a graphical user interface (GUI) built using Swing.
 This application allows customers to select food items, input quantities, view bills, and generate PDF invoices.
+The system supports adding items to a bill, clearing the bill, and printing it in PDF format.
+Perfect for small-scale hotel or restaurant billing management."